Cliff "is very experienced and has a strong strategic sense," say clients.

 - Best Lawyers in Canada: recognized for Aboriginal law and Environmental law

-- Canadian Legal Lexpert Directory 2017: repeatedly recommended as a Leading Practitioner for Aboriginal law
+- Canadian Legal Lexpert Directory: repeatedly recommended as a Leading Practitioner for Aboriginal law

-- Chambers Canada 2017: recognized in the Vancouver: Environment (Canada) category
+- Legal 500 Canada: recommended in the Environment category

 - Martindale-Hubbell International Law Directory: BV Peer Review rated